The GOLD of Goldsworth: Growing together, Opportunities for all, Learning for life, Daring to dream

 |Responsibility Participation||Taking part in class and group work||Representing the school and having a range of interests/hobbies||Citizenship

 How Values are Taught

-Values are taught through our P.S.H.C.E (Personal, Social, Health and Citizenship education) curriculum.
+Values are taught through our P.S.H.E.
+(Personal, Social, Health and Economic education) curriculum.

-Personal, Social and Health Education and Citizenship help to give pupils the knowledge, skills and understanding to lead confident, healthy, independent lives and to become informed, active, responsible citizens.
+Personal, Social, Health and Economic Education help to give pupils the knowledge, skills and understanding to lead confident, healthy, independent lives and to become informed, active, responsible citizens.

 - To value ourselves as unique human beings capable of spiritual, moral, intellectual and physical growth and development.